 You'll love driving Connecticut's tree-lined highways and winding country roads when autumn turns the scenery into a dazzling kaleidoscope.
-Here are some of the best Connecticut fall foliage driving tours and scenic routes in CT to explore:
+Here are some of the best Connecticut fall foliage drives and scenic routes in CT to tour and explore:

 In this story I wrote for Yankee Magazine, I take leaf lovers along on a winding journey through one of my favorite areas in my home state.
 Follow the tour I devised, and you'll visit a pottery studio, a garlic farm, a scenic dam, one of the state's best mountains to hike, a chocolate farm (really!), a winery and more.
 I'll also take you to some of Connecticut's most picture-perfect leaf-peeping spots.

 The Connecticut Office of Tourism shares this one- to two-day itinerary for exploring the Lower Connecticut River Valley during this most colorful time of the year.
 You'll even visit Connecticut's famous castle, which hovers over the Connecticut River and makes a picture-perfect destination in the fall.

 There's something so romantic about stumbling upon a covered bridge nestled within a picture-perfect fall landscape.
 If you don't want to leave finding a "kissing bridge" to chance, follow these driving directions from the Connecticut Office of Tourism, and you'll be able to drive across three scenic bridges and picnic beside a waterfall, too.